This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 Even though I didn’t exactly get a white Christmas, the trip really was like a fairytale.
 It completely lived up to my expectations and had me addicted to the charm of a European winter.

+I’ve now spent two Christmases travelling around Europe, and I think it’s one of the best places to spend the festive season.
 If you’ve never experienced the holidays in Europe, now is the perfect time to take a trip!
 Here are 6 travel tips for spending Christmas in Europe.

 1. Join in the celebration